3 Ways to Keep Hawks AWAY From Bird Feeders! (2022)

 “Help!
 A hawk has started hanging around my bird feeders.
 How can I make it go away, so it doesn’t eat my birds?!”

 The above question, or some version of it, is one of the most common that I receive.
-I can always tell that the person asking has a GIANT heart, and the last thing they want to see is their adorable songbirds or squirrels, which they attracted, get captured and eaten.
+I can always tell that the person asking has a GIANT heart, and the last thing they want to see is the songbirds or squirrels they attracted get eaten.

 I never know exactly what to say because by deciding to feed birds, it’s almost inevitable that hawks will be hanging around with the increased activity.
 Personally, I enjoy observing these beautiful birds of prey.
 I know it’s sad when they capture something, but I like to think that they are feeding their babies somewhere, and without that food, they would starve.